How to use qualitative research

 In categories where customer habits, ideas and behaviours change quickly, you’d want to carry out such research more often.

 For example, in categories like entertainment or fashion, businesses will have more frequent qualitative research interaction with customers.
 This could be weekly, or monthly.

-In more stable categories, there’s less need for such frequent research.
+In more stable categories like insurance or banking, there’s less need for such frequent research.
 But still, you’d be looking at least once or twice a year to make sure you check in with actual customers through qualitative research.
 Otherwise, you run the risk of losing your customer focus in your marketing activity.

 How to find a qualitative research company

 We have a whole separate detailed guide on market research companies.
 But to close this article, out, we wanted to share a couple of specific thoughts on qualitative researchers.